 Robin Pearson – Executive Director

 Diane Gardner joins the Voices for CASA Children team with great enthusiasm, filling the role of Child Enrichment Specialist.
 Diane retired from a 34-year career in technology, most recently serving as the Chief Information (Technology) Officer for the City of Mesa.
 Having volunteered for a variety of non-profit organizations during her career, she is delighted to be able to focus her time on VOICES’ critical mission in support of Arizona’s children.
-Her family holds a healthy non-profit track record and sense of altruism as well: Diane’s husband of 35 years and her oldest daughter each serve in non-profit organizations, and her youngest daughter currently practices veterinary medicine in the Valley.
+Her family holds a healthy non-profit track record and sense of altruism as well: Diane’s husband of more than 35 years and her oldest daughter each serve in non-profit organizations, and her youngest daughter currently practices veterinary medicine in the Valley.
 Diane loves planning traveling adventures for the family and holds the title of Chief Party Planner (CPP)!
-Outside of coordinating child enrichment opportunities with the community and CASA volunteers, Diane spends time with her four-year-old granddaughter and creatively “attempts” in all things crafting.
+Outside of coordinating Child Enrichment opportunities, Diane spends time with her granddaughters and creatively “attempts” in all things crafting.
 Originally raised in Wyoming, Diane and her family happily call Arizona home.

 - Christine Arians, Arians Family Foundation